How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 Three mistakes show up repeatedly when brands first adopt virtual try-on.
 The first is starting with poor source photography.
 Garbage in, garbage out is especially true here: a blurry flat-lay will produce AI model images that amplify every flaw.
 Invest in clean, well-lit source photos — a centered garment on a white background with consistent lighting — before uploading to any AI platform.

-The second pitfall is skipping quality control before publishing.
-Always review AI-generated images at full resolution before they go live.
+The second pitfall is skipping quality control before publishing. typically review AI-generated images at full resolution before they go live.
 Check symmetry in sleeves and hemlines, proper text rendering on printed graphics, correct color representation, and natural-looking shadows.
 A single published artifact shared on social media can generate more brand damage than your return rate ever did.

 The third mistake is treating AI generation as a set-and-forget project.
 Your catalog changes constantly.
 Build AI model photography into your standard product photography workflow so new items get try-on images as part of the normal launch process — not as a retroactive cleanup.
 Using professional studio-quality product images as your baseline source photos ensures every new SKU is production-ready before it reaches the AI generation stage.